shoujunfeng/mystars/README.md

 *   [UX-Decoder/Segment-Everything-Everywhere-All-At-Once](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once) - \[NeurIPS 2023] Official implementation of the paper "Segment Everything Everywhere All at Once"

-*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
-Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow

 *   [kaqijiang/Auto-GPT-ZH](https://github.com/kaqijiang/Auto-GPT-ZH) - Auto-GPT中文版本及爱好者组织 同步更新原项目 AI领域创业 自媒体组织 用AI工作学习创作变现

 *   [linyiLYi/street-fighter-ai](https://github.com/linyiLYi/street-fighter-ai) - This is an AI agent for Street Fighter II Champion Edition.

-*   [microsoft/DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
+*   [deepspeedai/DeepSpeed](https://github.com/deepspeedai/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.

 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.